 Fate/stay night got a movie based on one of the routes in the game: Unlimited Blade Works.
 Like all anime adaptation movies, some things were cut, some scenes were changed, and some others possibly enhanced.

-Dragon Ball has had 17 movies released theatrically in Japan (4 for Dragon Ball, 13 for Dragon Ball Z).
+Dragon Ball has had 19 movies released theatrically in Japan (4 for Dragon Ball, 15 for Dragon Ball Z).
 The majority of them do not fit into the series continuity and are usually basic re-imaginings of the series sagas (Movie 7 featured three more androids made by Dr. Gero.
 Sound familiar?).
 In addition to these, there were 3 made for TV movies (that do fit into the series continuity), 2 OVAs and 3 live-action adaptations (with only one being more or less official).
+So far, the only movies considered canon are Battle of Gods and Resurrection 'F'.

 Legend of Galactic Heroes has three theatrical movies, namely, My Conquest is the Sea of Stars, Golden Wings and Overture to a New War.
 Incidentally, the first of those three actually predated the release of the first animated series.